IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 To do so, we have to *restrict* test cases, so that they do not include ``Redeem`` actions, when there are insufficient funds in the escrow.
-We restrict actions by defining the :hsobj:`Plutus.Contract.Test.ContractModel.precondition` method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class: any :hsobj:`Plutus.Contract.Test.ContractModel.Action` for which :hsobj:`Plutus.Contract.Test.ContractModel.precondition` returns ``False`` will *not* be included in any generated test.
-The :hsobj:`Plutus.Contract.Test.ContractModel.precondition` method is also given the current :hsobj:`Plutus.Contract.Test.ContractModel.ModelState` as a parameter, so that it can decide to accept or reject an :hsobj:`Plutus.Contract.Test.ContractModel.Action` based on where it appears in a test.
+We restrict actions by defining the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` method of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class: any :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` for which :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` returns ``False`` will *not* be included in any generated test.
+The :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` method is also given the current :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ModelState` as a parameter, so that it can decide to accept or reject an :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` based on where it appears in a test.

 In this case, we want to *allow* a ``Redeem`` action only if there are